 - Add a cup of well drained diced pineapple (to satisfy the sweet lover!)

-- For a little more tang, you can add ½ to 1 tsp dijon mustard
+- For a little more tang, you can add ½ to 1 teaspoon dijon mustard

 - Add some ½ cup dried cranberries